hammerheim-game/hammerheim-rules/5-warbands.md

 Special Rules
-Expert Killer: All attacks made by the Assassin, wether this is shooting or close combat, have an extra -1 save modifier to represent his skill in striking at non-armoured spots.
+Expert Killer: All attacks made by the Assassin, wether this is shooting or close combat, have an extra -1 save modifier to represent his skill in striking at non-armored spots.
 Skaven: The Clan Eshin Assassin like all Skavens, only lookout for himself and so they would stab (or shoot) you in the back if the need arose.
 The Clan Eshin Assassin will